Syntea/xdef/README.md

     ```shell
     mvn package -PskipTests
     ```
-  * using the profile "testOnAllJvms", junit-tests will be run on all configured Java platforms, i.e. Java-8 (by default it is run in module "xdef"), Java-11 (it is run in the module "xdef-test11"), Java-17 (it is run in the module "xdef-test17"), Java-21 (it is run in the module "xdef-test21").
+  * using the profile "testOnAllJvms", junit-tests will be run on all configured Java platforms, i.e.:
+    * Java-8 (by default it is run in module "xdef")
+    * Java-11 (it is run in the module "xdef-test11")
+    * Java-17 (it is run in the module "xdef-test17")
+    * Java-21 (it is run in the module "xdef-test21")
     It uses file system symbolic links.
 If it's not enabled, it can be enabled by two git-commands (run from the project root directory) "git config set core.symlinks true", "git reset --hard".
     For example, on Linux OS it is enabled by default.
 For example, on Windows OS it is disabled by default and